 Just about anyone who has a degree in counseling can advertise that they do couples work.
 The question is, can they help your relationship?
-Learn what to look for in your therapist, and how to find a good marriage counselor.
+Learn what to look for in your marriage therapist, and how to find a good relationship counselor.

 If you’re looking for information on how to find the right marriage counselor, here’s what you need to know.